parrt/ml-articles/gradient-boosting/L1-loss.md

 \author{[Terence Parr](http://parrt.cs.usfca.edu) and [Jeremy Howard](http://www.fast.ai/about/#jeremy)}

-\preabstract{
-(We teach in University of San Francisco's [MS in Data Science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) and have other nefarious projects underway.
-You might know Terence as the creator of the [ANTLR parser generator](http://www.antlr.org).
-Jeremy is a founding researcher at [fast.ai](http://fast.ai), a research institute dedicated to making deep learning more accessible.)
-}

-Making steps based upon the magnitude of $y-F_i$ makes the $F_i$ composite models converge rapidly towards $y$.
+In our previous article, <a href="L2-loss.html">Gradient boosting: Distance to target</a>, our model took steps towards the target $\vec y$ based upon the difference vector, $\vec y-F_m(X)$, which includes the magnitude not just the direction of $\vec y$ from our current mode $F_m(X)$.
+The difference vector makes the $F_m$ composite models converge rapidly towards $\vec y$.
 The negative, of course, is that using the magnitude makes the composite model chase outliers.
-This occurs because mean computations are easily skewed by outliers and our stubs yield predictions using the mean of all target values in a leaf.
-For noisy target variables, it sometimes makes sense to move merely in the direction of $y$ from $F_i$ rather than the magnitude and direction.
+This occurs because mean computations are easily skewed by outliers and our regression tree stubs yield predictions using the mean of all target values in a leaf.
+For noisy target variables, it makes more sense to step merely in the *direction* of $\vec y$ from $F_m$ rather than the magnitude and direction.

-This brings us to the second commonly-used direction vector with gradient boosting: $sign(y-F_i(\vec x_i))$, which is either -1, 0, or +1 for each observation $\vec x_i$.
-No matter how distant the true target is from our current prediction, our direction vector is just the direction without the magnitude.
-If there are outliers in the target variable that we cannot remove, using just the direction is better than direction and magnitude.
-We'll show later that using $sign(y-F_i(\vec x_i))$ as our direction vector leads to a solution optimized according to the $L_1$  *cost function*: $\sum_{i=1}^{n} |y_i - F_M(\vec x_i)|$.
+This brings us to the second commonly-used vector with gradient boosting, the direction vector $sign(y_i-F_m(\vec x_i))$, which is either -1, 0, or +1 for each observation $\vec x_i$.
+No matter how distant the true target is from our current prediction, the used to take steps towards the target is just the direction without the magnitude.
+If there are outliers in the target variable that we cannot remove, using just the direction is better than both direction and magnitude.
+We'll show in <a href="descent.html">Gradient boosting performs gradient descent</a> that using $sign(y-F_m(\vec x_i))$ as our vector leads to a solution optimized according to the mean absolute value (MAE) or $L_1$  *loss function*: $\sum_{i=1}^{N} |y_i - F_M(\vec x_i)|$.
 This fact means we should start with the median, not the mean, as our initial model $f_0$ since the median is the best single value to minimize the $L_1$ norm

 Another difference is that we choose the median and not the mean for our initial model $f_0$ (though it would still converge no matter where we started $f_0$).
 The median is not sensitive to outliers and is a good choice, again because of the $L_1$  cost function.